sdurian/Gap-Detection/README.md

 ### analysis
 This directory contains analysis scripts for simulated data.
 Analysis scripts are named based on the task and the variable parameter; e.g. PopTimingAnalysis.mlx contains the analysis procedure for the data in the folder PopTiming.

-#### Misc
-This holds miscellaneous functions needed for analysis as well as specific illustratory examples used in the paper and a comparison of population PSTH and population information train readout mechanisms.
+The subdirectory Misc holds miscellaneous functions needed for analysis as well as specific illustratory examples used in the paper and a comparison of population PSTH and population information train readout mechanisms.

 References